aimeertaylor/pixelate/README.md

 At the time of writing (9th Oct 2019) an in-development version of devtools (version 2.2.1.9000) was needed to build **pixelate**'s vignette (central to understading **pixelate**) upon installation.
 Please follow the code below to ensure the vignette builds.
-Also, please ensure `dependencies = TRUE`.
-If you encounter problems with dependencies, see section entitled **Dependency issues** below.

 _**Please be aware**_, installation with `build_vignettes = TRUE` takes several minutes
-(approximately five on a Macbook Pro) because the vignette includes plots that are slow to generate.
+(up to five on a Macbook Pro)
+because the vignette includes plots that are slow to generate.
 Apologies for the wait and thank you for your patience.